 One of the most interesting resorts on the Belgian coast.
 Situated between 98 hectares of dunes, which are a natural reserve.
 This is where the highest dune in Belgium is located, rising to 33 meters, Hoge Blekker.
-Oosduinkerke is a paradise for fans of both active leisure and those who love nature.
+Oostduinkerke is a paradise for fans of both active leisure and those who love nature.
 Extremely wide, at low tide, the beach is an ideal place for kitesurfing and sailing on the sand.
-Horse rides and bicycle tours are also popular.
+Horseback riding and bicycle tours are also popular.

 The bustling promenade has many restaurants and sailing and riding equipment rentals.
 130 km of footpaths have been prepared on the west coast, one third of which is unpaved.
 Tourists wishing to explore the area can rent bikes and go to the beautiful countryside.
 In the city, you can visit the Fisheries Museum and the architecturally interesting Church of St. Nicholas, next to which there is a monument commemorating the seven sappers who died from the explosion of the mine in 1969.
 Children will probably be interested in the Aquafun water park.